MANTHAN: What does the ‘store of future’ or ‘intelligent store’ mean to you?

 MANTHAN: Can you share your thoughts on predictive analytics and it’s expected impact on retailers?

-VIN & RONO: Predictive analytics has had a giant evolution in a very short time and it now is a necessity, a given.
+VIN & RONO: Predictive customer analytics has had a giant evolution in a very short time and it now is a necessity, a given.
 Retailers need to utilize this in physical stories to maximize the potential.
 It should be used for defining pricing, inventory, merchandising, and even number of stores needed.

-Predictive analytics in future should be used beyond this, it should help influence consumer behavior.
+Predictive customer analytics in future should be used beyond this, it should help influence consumer behavior.
 So influence external entities rather than just internal.
 Consumers should become influencers of your brand.

 The retail sector today is highly under-leveraged in this area.
 It has tremendous un-utilized opportunity to gain from predictive analytics.
 Retailers should invest in this in 2019.

-Retailers need to take the organization along to make any predictive analytics program successful.
+Retailers need to take the organization along to make any predictive customer analytics program successful.
 Technology is one aspect, but business should understand the value and be an equal partner.

 MANTHAN: AI promises to make data-driven business processes more intelligent.
 How do you see this impacting retailers?